Homeowners Insurance

 New home or new roof: Homes built within the last 5–10 years or with recently replaced roofs get lower rates because newer construction means fewer claims.

-Professional and group affiliations: Alumni associations, employer groups, military status, or membership in certain organizations can unlock group rates.
+Professional and group affiliations: Alumni associations, employer groups, military status (USAA members in particular), or membership in certain organizations can qualify for group rates.
 Always ask.

 Autopay and paperless: 3–5% combined for setting up automatic payments and opting out of paper statements.